-The accounting policies adopted are consistent with those of the previous financial year except in the current financial year, the Group has adopted all the new and revised standards which are effective for annual financial periods beginning on or after 1 May 2016.
+The accounting policies adopted are consistent with those of the previous financial year except in the current financial year, the Group has adopted all the new and revised standards which are effective for annual financial periods beginning on or after 1 May 2017, including the Amendments to FRS 7 Disclosure Initiative.
 The adoption of these standards did not have any effect on the financial performance or position of the Group and the Company.